Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

 \subsubsection{The Ansatz}

-In this subsection, we go over the basic idea of the random averaging operator approach.
-The idea is to include the high-low interactions in the ansatz, and writes them as a low-frequency operator applied to the high-frequency.
+In this subsection, we recall the theory of random averaging operators recently developed by Deng-Nahmod-Yue \cite{DNY2}.
+The idea is to include the high-low interactions in the ansatz, and write them as a low-frequency operator applied to the high-frequency.
 See \cite{DNY2} for further discussion.